 Epsom salt will reduce the swelling of sprains and bruises.
-Add 2 cups epsom salt to a warm bath, and soak.
+Add 2 cups epsom salt to a warm bath and soak.
 To tame tendonitis, try these tips.

-Splinter remover: Soak in epsom salt, it will draw out the splinter.
+Soak in Epsom salt to draw out the splinter.

 Apply the mask to damp skin.
-For normal to oily skin, mix 1 tablespoon of cognac, 1 egg, 1/4 cup of non-fat dry milk, the juice of 1 lemon, and a half-teaspoon of epsom salt.
-For normal to dry skin, mix 1/4 cup of grated carrot, 1 1/2 teaspoons of mayonnaise and a half-teaspoon of epsom salt.
+For normal to oily skin, mix 1 tablespoon of cognac, 1 egg, 1/4 cup of non-fat dry milk, the juice of 1 lemon, and a half-teaspoon of Epsom salt.
+For normal to dry skin, mix 1/4 cup of grated carrot, 1 1/2 teaspoons of mayonnaise and a half-teaspoon of Epsom salt.
 This simple honey face mask works wonders as well.

-Massage handfuls of epsom salt over your wet skin, starting with your feet and continuing up towards the face.
+Massage handfuls of Epsom salt over your wet skin, starting with your feet and continuing up towards the face.
 Have a bath to rinse.

 Epsom salt soaks up excess oil from hair.
 Add 9 tablespoons of Epsom salt to 1/2 cup of oily hair shampoo.
 Apply one tablespoon of the liquid to your hair when it is dry; rinse with cold water.
 Pour lemon juice or organic apple cider vinegar through the hair, leave on for 5-10 minutes, and then rinse.
 For dryness, here’s how to Repair Your Hair with Olive Oil.